YingxuanHu/Rust-CLI/README.md

 demonstrates standards-based composition without expanding scope beyond a few well-defined tools.

+## Operational Considerations

+To keep things safe when running commands, we’ll show a preview before anything is executed, such as git add, git commit, or git push.
+Users will be able to confirm the action before it runs.
+This will be implemented during Phase 3, along with smooth error handling for any failures.
+If Ollama isn’t available—whether it’s not installed, the server isn’t running, or the model isn’t found—the CLI will display a clear error message in the interface, such as “Can’t reach Ollama – is it running?”.
+We’ll introduce this basic detection in Phase 1 and refine the reconnect or retry experience in Phase 3.
+We’ll also allow default settings, like the model name and timeout values, and optionally remember command history.
+This configuration and persistence will tie into the session state work during Phases 2 and 3.
+For handling model responses, we’ll decide whether to stream output token-by-token or display it only after the full reply is generated.
+This choice will directly affect how we design the TUI and will be finalized in Phase 2.
+Finally, we plan to include lightweight testing early on.
+This will cover how high-level user intentions are mapped to actual commands and how git workflows behave using temporary directories instead of real remotes.
+These tests will be added ahead of the broader testing and documentation effort in Phase 5.

 ## Tentative Plan

 We have about two months to complete the project, which gives us enough